Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/mac-installing-mariadb.md

 The sudo is important here to generate a new root password.
 In my case, I just made it the same as what I had.

-Follow the steps it prompts everything can be answered with Yes.
+Follow the steps it prompts.
+Everything can be answered with Yes.

 Now you should be able to log in again.